jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 * `.setTableEditFunction(title, func)`
     Set a function to call, when one of the menu options is clicked.
+    Will pass the name of the table being clicked.
-    Useful to use `.getTableLastChange(title)` to find out what changed.
+    Use `.getTableLastChange(title)` to find out what action has been performed.

 * `.addTableRows(title, data)`
     Adds the new rows of data to the end of the existing Table.